AndrewCharais/OAuth-Helper/README.md

 Register `cert.pem` with your IdP and paste `private_pkcs8.pem` into the **Private Key (PEM)** field.

-The **JWT Audience** field defaults to the Token URL.
+The **Audience** field defaults to the Token URL.
 Some IdPs (e.g. Keycloak) expect the realm issuer URL instead — check your IdP's `/.well-known/openid-configuration` for the correct `issuer` value.

 ---